Cryptocurrency and crime: Other incidents

-The cryptocurrency community refers to pre-mining, hidden launches, ICO or extreme rewards for the altcoin founders as deceptive practices.
-This is at times an inherent part of the cryptocurrency's design.
+The cryptocurrency community refers to pre-mining, hidden launches, ICO or extreme rewards for the altcoin founders as "deceptive practices".
+This is, at times, an inherent part of the cryptocurrency's design.
 Pre-mining refers to the practice of generating the currency before its released to the public.

-FTX and Alameda Research founder and CEO Sam Bankman-Fried was indicted by the U.S. District Court for the Southern District of New York in December 2022 and charged with commodities and wire fraud, securities fraud and money laundering, as well as with violating campaign finance laws.
+FTX and Alameda Research founder and CEO Sam Bankman-Fried was indicted by the U.S. District Court for the Southern District of New York in December 2022 and charged with commodities and wire fraud, securities fraud and money laundering, as well as violating campaign finance laws.

-In 2025, U.S. authorities led by the Department of Justice and the FBI’s San Diego Field Office have seized approximately $2.5 million in cryptocurrency linked to a series of sophisticated fraud schemes.
+In 2025, U.S. authorities led by the Department of Justice and the FBI's San Diego Field Office have seized approximately $2.5 million in cryptocurrency linked to a series of sophisticated fraud schemes.
 The forfeiture, approved by U.S. District Court, targets criminals who exploited digital financial platforms to defraud victims, often through so-called "confidence schemes."
 The crackdown involved collaboration with various agencies and support from Tether, a crypto industry company, and aims to both compensate victims and deter future online fraud.